 5. Decide fixed vs. adjustable

 Whether you want a fixed-rate mortgage or an adjustable-rate mortgage (ARM) comes down to factors like how long you plan to have the loan.
-For example, if your home is a shorter-term purchase or you plan to pay off the mortgage quickly, an ARM will have a lower introductory interest rate.
+For example, if your home is a shorter-term purchase or you plan to pay off the mortgage quickly, an ARM may have a lower introductory interest rate.

 6. Look at taxes